vgorloff/swift-everywhere-toolchain/Readme.md

 - Xcode 11.4
 - Android Studio 3.4.1
-- Android NDK r20b (Comes with Android Studio as downloadable package). **Note**: NDK r21 cannot be used with libDispatch yet due compile errors addressed clang/libc++ update.
+- Android NDK 20.1.5948944. **Note**: NDK 21.0.6113669 or above cannot be used with libDispatch at the moment due compile errors addressed clang/libc++ update.
 - Ruby 2.5 (Comes with macOS)
 - CMake 3.16.5
 - Ninja 1.10.0